Brave new provable world

 When do you care about censorship resistance?

-Currently, in gaming, we do everything onchain.
+Currently, we do everything in gaming onchain.
 Fight a rabbit?
 It’s onchain.
 Get loot?
 It’s onchain.
 The computation entirely happens onchain.
 Does it need to, though?

 You can play a game locally and submit a proof once in a while, and that will be enough.
 You will only have one transaction, with only one transaction’s cost and computational needs.